pzz93/personal_website/content/publication/conference-paper/index.md

 author_notes:
   - "Faculty of Business and Economics, The University of Hong Kong"
   - "Nanyang Business School, Nanyang Technological University"
-  - "Nanyang Business School, Nanyang Technological University"
+  - "School of Accountancy, Central University of Finance and Economics"

-date: '2023-06-05'
+date: '2025-03-15'
 # doi: ''

 # Schedule page publish date (NOT publication's date).